-• Listen to the adventures of Ellery Queen, Sundays at 7:30 P.M., E.D.S.T., on CBS, with Hugh Marlowe in the role of Ellery and Marian Shockley as Nikki.
-SUNDAY nightmarish quality about the two years before-but there was situation.
-It didn't seem possible that a man could deliberately it permanently sour his disposition. tempt three of his relatives, as well as his doctor, to murder him.
-Yet doing. somehow he knew that this whitehaired, red-faced old man, sitting there in the massive luxury of his bedroom at the exclusive Markheim Apartments, enthroned in his wheelchair, laughing, enjoying himself hugely, talking of death as if it were a horse-race-somehow, he knew this man was perfectly sane.
+TO Ellery Queen there was a Arnold since his paralytic stroke situation.
+It didn't seem possible that a man could deliberately tempt three of his relatives, as well as his doctor, to murder him.
+Yet that was what Arnold Arnold was

+Crazy? . . . wondered Ellery.
+But somehow he knew that this whitehaired, red-faced old man, sitting there in the massive luxury of his bedroom at the exclusive Markheim Apartments, enthroned in his wheelchair, laughing, enjoying himself hugely, talking of death as if it were a horse-race-somehow, he knew this man was perfectly sane.
 There was a diabolically cool and calculating mind behind that fantastic proposition he had just made.